 The Private Bush Suite is situated in the open Acacia thornveld within the secluded wilderness area of the Okonjima valley with a backdrop of the sandstone Omboroko Mountains.
 Located on the edge of a natural waterhole, the Bush Suite can accommodate a family or a group of four.
 The Bush Suite consist of two separate, luxury, en-suite bedrooms under a double-volume thatched roof, a modern, chef-designed kitchen, a wood-burning fireplace that brings together the spacious lounge and dining areas, as well as outdoor dining options and a 13-metre private swimming pool.
 Our discreet hosts and chefs attend to all your needs from turn-downs to gourmet meals to ensure a relaxed luxury safari experience at Okonjima’s Bush Suite that’s hard to rival.

 Okonjima Nature Reserve is recognized as one of the premier places to stay to witness carnivores and other endangered species like the rhino, pangolin and brown hyaena in the wild and to be educated about conservation.
-The AfriCat Foundation was born in the early 1990’s, a Namibia registered non-profit organization which started out primarily as a welfare organization, and has since become focused on research projects which are essential in accomplishing its mission of the long term conservation of Namibia’s wildlife.
+The AfriCat Foundation is a Namibia registered non-profit organization which started out primarily as a welfare organization, and has since become focused on research projects which are essential in accomplishing its mission of the long term conservation of Namibia’s wildlife.

 The Select Private Bush Suite consists of two separate, private, en-suite bedrooms under a double-volume thatched roof.
 A modern, chef-designed kitchen with wine and soft drink coolers, gas and electrical cooking facilities and a double-door refrigerator with a built-in ice maker.